What is rape/sexual assault?

 - University of Illinois Counseling Center—provides individual and group therapy to aid in recovering from sexual trauma.
 Initial appointments are made on a same-day basis by calling the Counseling Center at 217-333-3704 any time after 7:50 a.m.
 Appointments tend to fill up quickly, so students are encouraged to call early on the day that they would like to meet with a counselor.

 - The Counseling Center offers the Women’s Empowerment Group.
-Contact the Counseling Center at 217-333-3704 for more information.
+Visit the group counseling page of our site or call 217-333-3704 for more information.

 Reporting what happened